-Composting can be practiced almost anywhere...in your backyard, at work or at school, even in an apartment!
-All you need to get started is a little bit of space, the basic ingredients, and an understanding of the process.
+Composting can be practiced almost anywhere...in your backyard, at work or school, even if you live in an apartment!
+All you need to get started composting is a little bit of space, a bin, and a basic understanding of the composting process.

-There are four basic ingredients are required for composting: Greens, Browns, Water, and Air.
-Mixing the proper amounts of these ingredients together will provide the composting organisms (see Compost Critters) with enough nitrogen, carbon, moisture and oxygen to break down the materials efficiently.
+Four basic ingredients are required for composting: GREENS, BROWNS, WATER, & AIR.
+Mixing the proper amounts of these ingredients together will provide the composting organisms (microbes and insects) with enough nitrogen, carbon, moisture and oxygen to break down the material efficiently.

 How to tell when your compost is ready

 Your compost is finished when the original materials have been transformed into a dark brown, crumbly soil product with a pleasant, earthy aroma.
 None of the materials originally placed in the bin should be recognizable.
 There may be a few chunks of woody material left, as these are generally slower to break down.
 These can be screened out and used as mulch or placed in the next batch of compost to continue decomposing.

 Screening your compost of any large, un-decomposed materials before placing it in your garden is a good idea.
 Screening keeps valuable nitrogen and oxygen from being robbed from the soil as the un-decomposed materials continue to break down.
 Screened compost is also much easier to use as an amendment in potting soil and top dressings.